Virtus Stone Harbor Emerging M - GuruFocus.com

 HARTFORD, Conn., Nov.
 17, 2022

 HARTFORD, Conn., Nov.
-17, 2022 /PRNewswire/ -- Virtus Stone Harbor Emerging Markets Income Fund (NYSE: EDF), today announced the following monthly distributions:
+17, 2022 /PRNewswire/ -- Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE: EDI), today announced the following monthly distributions:

 Amount of Distribution